 Finally, while no data management solution can solve up front budget limitations, it can demonstrate efficiencies and ROI that make investment more palatable.
 The 92 percent satisfaction rate is a good indicator that businesses are seeing the return they expect.
 The greater efficiencies which allow data scientists and DBAs to focus on value-additive tasks should also be encouraging.
 And, though hard to predict, the deeper, more accurate insights AI-infused data management can produce have the potential to open up new revenue-generating opportunities.

 The Db2 family of data management solutions is focused on bringing AI-infused offerings capable of offsetting the common challenges described above.
-Learn more about data management and AI or Db2 11.5, the AI database, by reading these 451 Research Reports:
+Learn more about data management and AI or Db2 11.5, the AI database, by reading: